-A Schedule stores what music plays when over the course of a single day.
-At minimum, it can be a single Playlist that goes all day, but you can also space different playlists out for different times of day and overlap as many playlists as you want to add more depth to your music and avoid repetition.
+A Schedule stores what music plays, and when, over the course of a single day.
+A Schedule can be as small as a single Playlist that goes all day, or different playlists for different times of day.
+You can also overlap them to add more depth to your music and avoid repetition.

-The start and end times for your music Schedule will be based on the earliest start time and latest end time you have configured in your Music Hours setting.
+The start and end times for your Schedule are based on the earliest start time and latest end time you have in your Music Hours.

-If you manually start or restart music after hours (for a special event, for example), the system will default to the music you had set to play at closing, but of course you can always Override your active playlists to set the mood.
+If you manually start or music after (or before) hours (for a special event, for example), the system will play the most recent set music.
+A simple way to adjust for this is to use our Override your active playlists ability to set the mood.

 Select the schedule you want to edit by clicking on it from this list.

-Once you have selected your schedule, you can control which one is active on which days by setting the days of the week they will play.
+Once you have selected your schedule, you can control which is active on each day by setting the days in the bar on top.